affinda/affinda-python/docs/models.md

 :ivar additional_properties: Unmatched properties from the message are deserialized to this collection.
 :vartype additional_properties: dict[str, any]
 :ivar id: Required.
+Annotation's ID.
 :vartype id: int
 :ivar rectangle: Required. x/y coordinates for the rectangular bounding box containing the data.
 :vartype rectangle: ~affinda.models.Rectangle
-:ivar rectangles: Required.
+:ivar rectangles: Required. x/y coordinates for the rectangles containing the data.
+An annotation can be contained within multiple rectangles.
 :vartype rectangles: list[~affinda.models.Rectangle]
+:ivar document: Uniquely identify a document.
+:vartype document: str
 :ivar page_index: Required.
 The page number within the document, starting from 0.
 :vartype page_index: int
 :ivar raw: Required.
 Raw data extracted from the before any post-processing.